fpgasystems/hacc/docs/CLI.md

 </p>

 # CLI
-SG CLI brings Systems Group’s FPGA designs to your terminal.
+FSG CLI brings FPGA Systems Group’s designs to your terminal.

 ## sg
 Work seamlessly with XRT from the command line.